pouyan-asg/Path-planning-with-RL-algorithms/README.md

 python run.py

 ```
-The agent starts training like below Gif and after a while, you can see the results.
-For each algorithm, there are some example results for reference.
-Also, you can change the learning rate, discount factor, number of iterations, and so on to evaluate the results.
+The training process of the agent is illustrated in the animated GIF below.
+Over time, observable results emerge.
+Reference examples are provided for each algorithm.
+Additionally, you have the flexibility to modify parameters such as learning rate, discount factor, number of iterations, and more to assess and refine the obtained results.

 ![agent training](training.gif)